nanetteCodes/Digital-Pet-Node/README.md

 # Digital-Pet-Node
-Node app using the command line allowing users to play the tamagotchi digital pet game.
+This is a fully backend Node.js application using the command line.
+Users are prompted to choose a virtual pet followed by a series of commands similar to the tamagotchi digital pet game.